Texas Divorce Procedures

 Procedure regarding fees of the lawyer

 The thumb rule is that every divorcing partner must pay his or her lawyer the fees and expenses of litigation.
-The legal expenditure is considered as a marital debt and distributed amongst the divorcing partner in a manner identical to how debt and other property are divided.
-There is also a provision as per which the court may consider the facts of the case and respective financial resources and accordingly order one of the divorcing partners to disburse the fees of the lawyers, wholly or partially.
+The legal expenditure is considered as a marital debt and distributed amongst the divorcing partners in a manner identical to how debt and other property are divided.
+There is also a provision as per which the court may consider the facts of the case, and respective financial resources and accordingly order one of the divorcing partners to disburse the fees of the lawyers, wholly or partially.

 Divorce Papers